axellaffite/m1_bowling/README.md

-# m1_bowling
+# The bowling project
-M1 project: Axel LAFFITE - Thibaut BETEND
+Made by : Axel LAFFITE & Thibaut BETEND